dgsmith7/dgsmith7/README.md

 ## The old-school experience mentioned above:
 Here is an archived link to something I wrote when I was 15.
 Visit the link, then wait for emulator to boot the Apple //e virtual machine (just like the real Apple //c).
 Then choose 1 on the main menu and 4 on the next menu to launch "Enigma".
-Turn on some 80s music to get he full effect: https://archive.org/details/d361s2-uptime
+Turn on some 80s music from a cassette player in the background to get the full effect: https://archive.org/details/d361s2-uptime
 And now here is a more recent experience, web-friendly, mobile-ready, and responsive of the same game: https://dgsmith7.github.io/sliding-tile-puzzle/